 Procurement Procedure: Current monetary thresholds as set forth per vendor in a given year per the Holyoke Community College Administrative Policies & Procedures Manual Recommended monetary per purchase thresholds as set forth in MGL, Part I, Title III, Chapter 30B - Uniform Procurement Act Application of sound business practice in the procurement of goods/services costing. < \$10,000 < \$10,000 Seek and document three written or oral quotes from persons/organizations qualified to provide the goods/services costing.
-Attach quote documentation to requisition request choosing lowest cost qualified provider. ≥ \$10,000 ≤ \$25,000 ≥ \$10,000 ≤ \$50,000 Follow competitive sealed bid procedures. > \$25,000 > \$50,000
+Attach quote documentation to requisition request choosing lowest cost qualified ≥ \$10,000 ≤ \$25,000 ≥ \$10,000 ≤ \$50,000 provider.
+Follow competitive sealed bid procedures. > \$25,000 > \$50,000

-MOTION: To approve the change of threshold amounts for the purchase of goods and services as presented.
-Three quotes will be required for purchases greater than \$10,000, and formal bids will be required for purchases greater than \$50,000; effective immediately.
+RECOMMENDED MOTION: Move that the Finance Committee recommend to the Board of Trustees to approve the change of threshold amounts for the purchase of goods and services as presented.
+Three quotes will be required for purchases greater than \$10,000, and formal bids will be required for purchases greater than \$50,000, effective immediately.